Last Updated on

-By cycling too many exercises and that too rather intensely, the body loses more calories.
+By cycling so many exercises and ensuring you perform them intensely, the body loses more calories.

 However, HIIT is a one of a kind workout that isn’t geared towards newbies or even those on some kind of cardio.
 It can be potentially injury-causing if you are not careful.
 It can also result in burnout or overtraining.